watermelon-addict/IM-Study-on-Sea-Ice/README.md

 </figure>
 <br/><br/>

 Our second network is a much deeper ResNet with weights pretrained on the large ImageNet dataset [81].
 The original paper by He et al. [43] developed 5 variations with different network depths: ResNet18, ResNet34, ResNet50, ResNet101, and ResNet152.
 My study employs ResNet50, as a balance choice between the size and performance of the network.
 In summary, ResNet50 consists of 49 trainable convolutional layers and 1 fully connected layer at the end.
-In this research, the model is tailored to receive inputs of image shape 60x60 and 2 channels, which then passes the ResNet50 network; finally, a fully connected linear layer with 5 output neurons is appended at the end to learn the 5 Ising parameters (J, B_0,〖 B〗_x 〖,B〗_y, I).
+In this research, the model is tailored to receive inputs of image shape 60x60 and 2 channels, which then passes the ResNet50 network; finally, a fully connected linear layer with 5 output neurons is appended at the end to learn the 5 Ising parameters $(J, B_0, B_x, B_y, I)$.
 The high-level architecture of this fine-tuned network is illustrated in Figure 4(a).
 Total number of trainable parameters of this network is 25,558,901, and it can be trained on a Nvidia GeForce RTX3060 GPU in approximately 35 minutes.
 This fine-tuned model is implemented under the PyTorch [82] framework using the built-in TorchVision ResNet package [83] as in IIMResnetFineTune.py.
 <br/>
 The last network in this study is a fine-tuned ViT with weights also pretrained on the ImageNet dataset.
 Since the original paper by Dosovitskiy et al. [57], various ViT implementations have been developed, including Data-efficient Image Transformers (DeiT) [84] by Meta, BERT Pre-training of Image Transformers (BEiT) [85] by Microsoft, etc. In this research, we fine-tune the pretrained google/vit-base-patch16-224 model [86], available in the Transformer package [87] as implemented by Hugging Face [88], a collaboration platform which warehouses a collection of open-source machine learning models. as illustrated in Figure 4(b), this base ViT network consists of 12 sequential transformer encoder blocks, each of which consists of a layer-norm (LN), a multi-head self-attention network, a multi-layer perceptron with Gaussian Error Linear Unit (GELU) activation, and residual connections.
 In this research, the model is customized for inputs of patches of 60x60 images with 2 channels, and the final output is converted to a 5-neuron fully connected linear layer.
 The total number of trainable parameters is 85,259,525; the network is more compute-heavy due to the quadratic complexity when calculating the attention matrices.
 It takes about 70 hours to train this transformer model on an RTX3060 GPU.
 This model is implemented in IIMViTFineTune.py.
 <br/>